 On that theme, practically every shop/restaurant displays the prices of its goods – prices that are trustworthy and accepted across the board from our observations.
 In other words, haggling isn’t really done or needed in the majority of places – the price is the price and it’s usually satisfactory.

-Now, we don’t mind haggling, but in many street stores in Colombia you can’t help but wonder are they charging you a foreigners’ price no matter what you pay.
+Now, we don’t mind haggling, but in many street stores in Colombia you can’t help but wonder if they are charging you a foreigners’ price no matter what you pay.
 The aversion here to publicly displaying prices always leaves you in a bit of doubt.

 You will still find what seems to be official Venezuelan suspicion towards foreigners – again in sharp contrast to the usual Colombian experience.